What is an Expense Ratio? Learn How to Calculate and Affects of High or Low Expense Ratio

 Expense ratios play a crucial role in determining the actual returns investors receive from a mutual fund.
 These ratios represent the percentage of total revenue deducted by the fund before distributing profits to investors.
 A higher expense ratio means a larger portion of returns is taken away, resulting in lower returns on investments.

 High expense ratios in mutual funds can signal aggressive management aiming for higher yields or investments in companies with a greater likelihood of profit.
-The generated revenue, in such cases, compensates for the elevated expenses incurred.
+The generated revenue, in such cases, can compensate for the elevated expenses incurred.

 Limitations on Expense Ratio Issued by SEBI

-What are the Strategies to Minimize Expense Ratios?
+What are the Strategies to Minimise Expense Ratios?

-• Low-Cost Funds: Minimize expense ratios by investing in low-cost funds that have lower management keeping fees and operating costs.
+- Low-Cost Funds: You may be able to minimise expense ratios by investing in low-cost funds that have lower management fees and operating costs.

 Expense Ratio Example

 Let’s assume that XYZ Asset Management Company manages a mutual fund that invests in a diversified portfolio of stocks.
-The TER ETF or of the fund is 1.5%, which means that the company charges 1.5% of the total assets under management as fees for managing the fund.
+The TER of the ETF or the fund is 1.5%, which means that the AMC charges 1.5% of the total assets under management as fees for managing the fund.

-For instance, if you invest ₹10,000 in this fund, the annual fee charged by the company would be ₹150 (i.e.1.5% of ₹10,000).
+For instance, if you invest Rs.
+10,000 in this fund, the annual fee charged by the company would be Rs.
+150 (i.e.1.5% of Rs.
+10,000).
 This fee covers the cost of managing the fund, including research, trading, and administrative expenses.

 Expense Ratio Vs Management Fees